-ATMs: Credit/Debit Card Use
+ATMs: Credit / Debit Card Use

 24-hour ATMs are plentiful in Guatemala City and Antigua, as well as other large towns.
-The most commonly accepted U.S. cards are Visa and MasterCard.
-You can also draw cash as soon as you land at the airport.
-You should compare the international transaction fee charged by your different banks; the fee can range from 1-3%.
+The most commonly accepted U.S. credit cards are Visa and MasterCard.
+Before you leave the U.S., you should compare the international transaction fee charged by your different banks; the fee can range from 1-3%.
+You can draw cash as soon as you land at the airport.
 Some travelers have reported ATMs snatching back money if you don't remove it within around 30 seconds; others have reported having to wait 30 seconds or more for the funds to be released from the machine.
 It is recommended that you set up a debit account with a limited amount of funds.